Udayan-P/Zoopocalypse/Sans/json_spec.md

 - A correct guess:
   - Stops the challenge.
   - Reveals the image clearly.
-- If the player runs out of points, the challenge ends and a new animal can be loaded.
+- If the player runs out of points, the challenge ends and the animal is loaded again to guess.

 The JSON specification below describes everything needed to generate and render a single instance of this challenge.